rapidsai/ucx-py/docs/source/install.rst

 UCX-Py with UCX from PyPI
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 CUDA-enabled builds of the UCX libraries are available from PyPI, under the names ``libucx-cu{11,12}``.
+Notice that those builds do not currently include InfiniBand support, if InfiniBand is required you will need to provide a custom UCX install as described in the "UCX-Py with custom UCX install" section.

 To build UCX-Py using those UCX packages (to avoid needing to build UCX from source), run the following.